rails/rails/guides/source/association_basics.md

 ##### `collection.destroy(object, ...)`

 The [`collection.destroy`][] method removes one or more objects from the collection by deleting records in the join table.
-This does not destroy the objects.
+This destroys the objects.

 ```ruby
 @part.assemblies.destroy(@assembly1)